nap2000/docs/mwa-time-series-fn.rst

 ==============

 Often you may find that you want to present trends to a user probably by using a chart.
-Smap provides a function that will retrieve time series data submitted in Surveys for use in an MWA type survey.
+Smap provides a function that will retrieve time series data submitted in Surveys that can be presented to the person filling in a survey.

 However the data does not have to be time series.
 The function will return previous values for a specified column separated by colons.